-Auditions will take place online in November, and callbacks are scheduled for December.
+Auditions will take place online in October, and callbacks will be soon after.

 Daily rehearsals will be both before and after school.
 Rehearsals will begin in January.
-A Production/Costume fee will be collected for all students who choose to participate in the play.
+A Production/Costume fee of $35 will be collected for all students who choose to participate in the play.

 Please contact Jessica King for additional information about the play.